Trends of Neutron Skins and Radii of Mirror Nuclei from First Principles

-In this Letter, we study trends in the neutron skin thickness of light and medium-mass mirror nuclei with mass number $6\le A\le 56$ (shown in \cref{skin_vs_asym}) by computing the proton and neutron radii using the \textit{ab initio} coupled-cluster (CC)~\cite{coester1958,coester1960,cizek1966, cizek1969,kuemmel1978,bartlett2007,hagen2013c} and auxiliary field diffusion Monte Carlo (AFDMC) methods~\cite{schmidt1999,carlson2015,lonardoni2018a}, each with different nuclear interactions derived from chiral effective field theory (described below).
-We then establish a simple and robust relation between these data and the isospin asymmetry of the various nuclei and use this relation to estimate the neutron skin of relevant heavy nuclei not directly calculated in this work.
-Additionally, we use the isospin symmetry of mirror nuclei to develop a relation between the proton and neutron radii of mirror partners and compare our computed mirror-difference charge radii and binding energies per nucleon with available data.
-Finally, we estimate the contribution of the isospin-symmetry-breaking terms by turning off the Coulomb interaction.
+In this Letter, we study trends in the neutron skin thickness of light- and medium-mass mirror nuclei with mass number $6\le A\le 56$ (shown in \cref{skin_vs_asym}) by computing the proton and neutron radii using the \textit{ab initio} coupled cluster (CC)~\cite{coester1958, coester1960, cizek1966, cizek1969, kuemmel1978, bartlett2007, hagen2013c} and auxiliary field diffusion Monte Carlo (AFDMC) methods~\cite{schmidt1999, carlson2015, lonardoni2018a}, each with different nuclear interactions derived from chiral effective field theory (described below).
+These methods are validated by comparing our computed mirror-difference charge radii and binding energies per nucleon with available data (shown in \cref{Coul}).
+We then confirm the linear relation between neutron skin thickness and isospin asymmetry from the liquid-drop model (LDM) and compare this relation with the available experimental data.
+Additionally, we also confirm a similar linear relation with the difference between the neutron and proton radii of mirror partners and connect this relation to the LDM.
+Finally, we estimate the contribution of isospin-symmetry-breaking terms in the interaction by calculating ground-state energies and radii with and without the Coulomb interaction.